“The greatest story ever written is the one you carry in your DNA.” – Spencer Wells

 I’m back in Texas and have been arguing with some other graduate students about why ancestral DNA tests are important for people since it seems to be something that white Americans in particular are exclusively interested in.
 I don’t know if this is true, but their questions and criticisms highlight a number of concerns about DNA testing.
 One student said there is a racist aspect in it, a desire to be known as European (which I think is silly because if your desire was to be European, you would probably rather not look at a DNA test which might tell you otherwise).
 Another said that we shouldn’t be focusing on race and heritage in the United States to begin with so that we can focus on forming more organic groups (that will never happen with the current state of racial affairs in America and obvious issues with a human tendency towards visibility).
 I disagree with both of these statements, and strongly believe that ancestral DNA testing is an important component in fighting, rather than producing, prejudice.

 In America this placelessness manifests in bizarre ways.
-People focus on their “fandoms” such as My Little Pony and Marvel, rather than their neighborhoods; black Hewbrew Israelites create complete fictions about the origins of Africans; and white people cling to the color of their skin as a commonality between one another in an attempt to find something identitarian to grasp onto (the idea of white nationalism, rather than say Basque nationalism or Greek nationalism, in Europe, is less common than you would think).
-My only point is that this idea that your genetic heritage is a dangerous thing is silly when you consider all the “organically arising” dangerous identities which arise anyway from a sense of not having an identity.
+People focus on their “fandoms” rather than their neighborhoods; black Hewbrew Israelites create complete fictions about the origins of Africans; and white people cling to the color of their skin as a commonality between one another in an attempt to find something identitarian to grasp onto (the idea of white nationalism outside of America, rather than say Basque nationalism or Greek nationalism, in Europe, is less common than you would think).
+The idea that genetic heritage is dangerous is silly when you consider all the “organically arising” dangerous identities which arise anyway from a sense of not having any identity at all.

 The reason why Americans want to do genetic testing is because unlike our European friends over the pond who have been sitting in the same place since the year 476, we are basically orphans.
 Our story is short, complex, and not the story of any single group.
 I don’t think this urge to know our past is purely Eurocentric, either.
 One can imagine that the descendants of the millions of Africans brought from the Old World to the New similarly have a sense of desire to know about their past (most ancestry companies absolutely suck at providing such a history, but I will note that Insitome’s deep history approach to Africa is similar to their approach to Europe).
-In any event, I think that if your idea is that people are going to organically cling to an identity to begin with, then one based on the evidence that placelessness is just as dangerous a concept as race-based identity and that racial purity in America is an near-impossibility.
+The bottom line is that if your idea is that people are going to organically cling to an identity to begin with, then one based on the evidence that placelessness is just as dangerous a concept as race-based identity and that racial purity in America is an near-impossibility.
 Choosing one based on nuanced heredity is less dangerous precisely because there is no purity in white Americans and our DNA tests show that without you taking them away from people.

 Like my blog?
 Want to support me?
 I am an unpaid graduate student who makes nothing right now aside from my writing, so any bit helps.
 Please consider supporting me on Patreon.